Harm reduction: Sex-work and HIV

 Despite the depth of knowledge of HIV/AIDS, rapid transmission has occurred globally in sex workers.
 The relationship between these two variables greatly increases the risk of transmission among these populations, and also to anyone associated with them, such as their sexual partners, their children, and eventually the population at large.

 Many street-level harm-reduction strategies have succeeded in reducing HIV transmission in injecting drug users and sex-workers.
 HIV education, HIV testing, condom use, and safer-sex negotiation greatly decreases the risk to the disease.
 Peer education as a harm reduction strategy has especially reduced the risk of HIV infection, such as in Chad, where this method was the most cost-effective per infection prevented.

-The threat of criminal repercussions marginalizes sex-workers and people who inject substances, often resulting in high-risk behaviour, increasing the rate of overdose, infectious disease transmission, and violence.

 Decriminalisation as a harm-reduction strategy gives the ability to treat substance use disorder solely as a public health issue rather than a criminal activity.
 This enables other harm-reduction strategies to be employed, which results in a lower incidence of HIV infection.

 One of the first harm reduction models was called the "Mersey Harm Reduction Model" in 1980s Liverpool, and the success of utilizing outreach workers, distribution of education, and providing clean equipment to drug users was shown in the fact that an HIV epidemic did not happen in Mersey.
-This catapulted the model into International conferences on drug related harm in the midst of the AIDS epidemic, making it an internationally recognized model of preventing HIV/AIDS specifically within injecting drug user populations.
-There was much connection between San Francisco (an epicenter of HIV/AIDS advocacy in the US) and Liverpool.
-Harm reduction slowly began to transform the action around drug use from an individualistic approach that mainstream US healthcare often relies on, towards a more holistic population-based approach.

 The AIDS epidemic, which began in the 80s and peaked in 1995, further complicated the politicization of drug users and drug use in the US.
 The implementation of harm reduction faced much resistance within the US due to the demonization of particular drugs associated with stigmatized groups, such as sex workers and drug-injecting users.

-Decriminalisation
+Drug liberalization

-Decriminalisation as a harm-reduction strategy gives the ability to treat substance use disorder solely as a public health issue rather than a criminal activity.
+Drug liberalization as a harm-reduction strategy gives the ability to treat substance use disorder solely as a public health issue rather than a criminal activity.
 This enables other harm-reduction strategies to be employed, which results in a lower incidence of HIV infection.